 Bougatsa Iordanis: Craving for something sweet?
 Reach the most classic place in town for a bite of the famous Chania staple, bougatsa.
 Try this delicious phyllo pastry wrap with a filing of local mizithra cheese.
 Add sugar or cinnamon on top if you want too.

-Three more things to do in the afternoon
+Three things to do in Chania in the afternoon

 4. Explore the Jewish quarter